elsterelsen/FynstagramRemastered/README.md

 ### Left to do
 * Mini games (e.g. slot machine for the gambling den)
 * Pet (a dog that follows the main character throughout the game)
-* Various Collision stuff(espacially on the Pictures, code is fine right now)
+* Various collision-stuff (especially on the Pictures, code is fine right now)

 ## Acknowledgement
 This project relies on [Engine Alpha](https://engine-alpha.org), an easy to use game engine coded in Java mainly for educational purposes.
 Thanks go out to the developers!